antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `welcome` - boolean value determining whether a welcome text should appear on empty editor.
 This feature is enabled by default.
 * `navbarItems` - list of buttons that are displayed in the navbar in `server-app` mode, that allow for calling custom procedures.
   The entries are of type [Navbar item](#navbar-item).
+* `contextMenuActions` - list of actions that are displayed in the context menu of every node, that allow for calling custom procedure.
+  The entries are of type [Context menu item](#context-menu-item).
+* `subgraphContextMenuActions` - list of actions that are displayed in the context menu of subgraph nodes, that allow for calling custom procedure.
+  The entries are of type [Context menu item](#context-menu-item).
 * `logLevel` - string specifying minimum level of verbosity notification has to have to be displayed.
   It can be one of `INFO`, `WARNING`, `ERROR`.
 * `tag` - String value assigned to each node type defined in the current specification (not in included subspecifications)